The One True God, Jesus, is our Suffering Servant

 ...just as the Son of Man (another name for Jesus) did not come to be served, but to serve, and to give His life a ransom for many.
 Matthew 20:28 NASB®

-Jesus Christ performs the most selfless of tasks in John 13.
-His menial service of washing feet surprised His 12 disciples, because by then they knew Him as their teacher and Lord.
+The One True God performs the most selfless of tasks in John chapter thirteen.
+Jesus' menial service of washing feet surprised His 12 disciples, because by then they knew Him as the Lord.
 When we reflect on Who Jesus is, and that the hosts in heaven instantaneously fall down and worship Him, I understand His disciples' surprise.
 Who would imagine the Creator, the Sovereign King of the universe, would stoop to serve us?
-Read John 8:1-11, 13:1-17; Revelation 1:5-20, 5:8-14, 19:11-16.
+Read John 8:6-11, 13:1-17; Revelation 1:5-19, 5:8-14, 19:6-16.

-In John 13 Jesus states, you are blessed if you serve people, even the ones that are not pleasant to serve.
+To serve or not to serve?
+In John chapter thirteen Jesus states, you are blessed if you serve people, even the ones that are not pleasant to serve.
 Washing people's very dirty and smelly feet surely wasn't pleasant.
 Jesus washing His disciple's feet reminds me that I need to follow His example and serve.
-What about you?

 Prayerfully think of ways and write them down, on how you can serve your family, friends, and others better.

 I have a friend who has made some bad decisions which have greatly affected her life.
-It would be so much easier for me to just give up on our friendship, and I have thought of that, but if I did, I would not be a loving servant or friend.
+It would be so much easier for me to just give up on our friendship, and I have thought of doing that, but if I did I would not be a servant or friend.

 back to home